PersiaML/tutorials/src/data-processing/index.md

 <!-- `non_id_type_features` support the datatype that [pytorch](https://pytorch.org/docs/stable/tensors.html) support.  -->

-The best practice is to concat data with the same type and then append it to `non_id_type_features`, instead of append one by one.
+The best practice is to stack data with the same type and then append it to `non_id_type_features`, instead of append one by one.
 <!-- You can add multiple `non_id_type_feature` with different datatype and different shape.
 For every Non-ID type_feature, you can concat multiple tensors as one tensor that have same datatype or for more readable reason to add the Non-ID type feature one by one. -->

 Datatype supported in `NonIDTypeFeature` and `Label`: